Blog

 Prediction of Restorability

-Hubbard and Zapf (2003) found two significant predictors ... read more
+Hubbard and Zapf (2003) found two significant predictors of restorability: current violent charge and previous criminal history.
+Defendants predicted ...

 February 22, 2011

 Research regarding sex offenders has increased significantly in recent years, but the vast majority of the literature focuses on understanding the characteristics, risk factors, and effective treatment methods of male sex offenders, while almost completely ignoring women charged with sexual offenses.
 In fact, before 1986 there was no official data regarding female sex offenders.
-In this article, we ... read more
+In this article, we offer an overview of current data and perspectives on women charged with sexual offenses and some ...

 February 15, 2011